DNnate/CISSP-Study-Resources/CISSP-Domain-8-Objectives.md

     - As orgs continue to migrate to the cloud (SaaS, IaaS, PaaS), they should increase the security assessment of those services
     - The top reasons for cloud breaches continues to be misconfigurations, lack of visibility into access settings, and poor access controls
         - cloud service providers have tools to help mitigate these issues, and orgs should consider bringing in third-party experts to help if they don't have the internal expertise
+        - One of the most important security concern in relation to a CSP is the data retention policy.
+TThe data retention policy defines what information or data is being collected by the CSP, how long it will be kept, how it is destroyed, why it is kept, and who can access it.

 - 8.4.5 **Cloud Service Models**
     - 🔴**Infrastructure as a Service (IaaS)**: Provides virtualized computing resources over the internet.
 Examples: AWS EC2, Microsoft Azure Virtual Machines, Google Compute Engine.